serokell/xrefcheck/README.md

 nix run -f https://github.com/serokell/crossref-verifier/archive/master.tar.gz -c crossref-verify
 ```

-Our CI uses `nix-build crossref-verifier.nix` to build the whole project including tests and haddock.
+Our CI uses `nix-build crossref-verifier.nix` to build the whole project, including tests and Haddock.
 It is based on the [`haskell.nix`](https://input-output-hk.github.io/haskell.nix/) project.
-You can do that too if you want.
+You can do that too if you wish.

 <details>
   <summary>Details</summary>